PainStation: Basic concept

-Painstation
+PainStation

 The heart of the original system was the Apple Computer G3 Macintosh, as well as a specifically made control plate.
 The programming was done with Macromedia Director and C++.
 The model was developed predominately out of available junk using a tube monitor.
 The first five high scores were originally computer generated absurdly high as a deterrent, but one entry was actually overwritten by a player at the Games Convention in 2006.
 Since then, "GOL" is on the list in second place with 300 points.

-Painstation 2.0
+PainStation 2.0

-Starting in 2002, the successor of the original Painstation was developed, the Painstation 2.0.
+Starting in 2002, the successor of the original PainStation was developed, the PainStation 2.0.

 Apart from adjustable pain levels, it offers several replaceable whips and an additional source of light which players can use to produce glare on their opponent's side of the screen.
 The program was reprogrammed under Windows and the application was implemented in C++ and OpenGL, because the hardware the previous version had been based on became obsolete.
 The PEUs were fabricated for the first time with lasers from stainless steel.
 The higher processor performance makes it possible for the system to control the speed of the whip engine and the strength of the electric current individually.

 The system was also for the first time made coin-operated.
 It is equipped with a 15-inch LCD monitor and it was shown to the public on June 25, 2003 on the German Harald Schmidt television show.

-Painstation 2.5
+PainStation 2.5

-The new case, painted in three metallic colors, consists mostly of medium density wood fiber panels and has a modular design.
+The new case, painted in three metallic colors, consists mostly of medium-density fibreboard and has a modular design.
 This makes it easier to transport the system and to exchange defective components.
 Besides a 15-inch color screen, there is standard PC technology inside and a special control plate.
 The pain levels can be changed from 50% to 150%.
 The player must confirm that they are willing to participate in the game by pressing an "I agree" button before playing.
 Added benefits for the players include leather padded arm rests and the new ergonomic layout of the controls.
 Newly added fans in the PEUs cool the system down better between games to avoid electronic problems and can serve the players if they hit the right bonus item.